michelestofella/morris/newton/README.md

 * `test_unique_solution` considers a system where a unique solution exists, namely `f1(x,y)=x` and `f2(x,y)=y`, and checks if the correct solution is returned by the algorithm.
 The strategy here applied is to use different initial conditions.
 * `test_two_possible_solution` considers a system where two zeros exist, namely `f1(x,y)=x-y` and `f2(x,y)=y**2-r`, and checks that both can be reached starting from a proper starting guess.
 The strategy is to use different initial conditions in order to reach both zeros.
 The parameter r that defines function f2 is also changed.
-* `test_zero_determinant_exception` tests if the algorithm raises an exception when the determinant of the jacobian matrix is zero.
+* `test_zero_determinant_exception` tests if the algorithm returns a `False` boolean variable for the attribute `res.success` when the determinant of the jacobian matrix is zero.
 The algorithm is applied to a particular set of function where each function is a constant that is varied within the testing strategy.
-* `test_max_iterations_exception` tests if the algorithm raises an exception when considering a system of function that has no solutions.
+* `test_max_iterations_exception` tests if the algorithm returns a `False` boolean variable for the attribut `res.success` when considering a system of function that has no solutions.